What is the functionality of a CRM?

 Generally speaking, the functioning of a CRM is broken down into 4 chronological steps that are similar to the sales process.

 The first step is to generate leads, that is, to identify potential customers who might be interested in your products or services.
-To do this, you need to create marketing campaigns to reach your target.
+To do this, you need to create marketing campaigns to reach your target accordingly with your sales segmentation.

-Your CRM system can help you do this by providing you with tools to create targeted lists and track the results of your campaigns.
+Your CRM software combine with a sales prospecting tool can help you streamline this by providing you with tools to create targeted lists and track the results of your campaigns.

 At this stage of the process, the objective is essentially to generate databases of leads at the entrance of the pipeline.
 The next objective is to convert them into customers.